desktop 🠖 project information

 The Components of Network Canvas

 Network Canvas is organized around the stages of the research process, from design, to administration, to analysis.
-The suite therefore consists of three different pieces of software:
+The desktop suite therefore consists of two different pieces of software:

-These three applications work together to provide a seamless end-to-end workflow up to the point of analysis.
+These two applications work together to provide a seamless end-to-end workflow up to the point of analysis.

 Five Key Design Principles